tapparelj/gr-lora_sdr/README.md

 	- Low datarate optimisation mode
 	- Utilisation of soft-decision decoding for improved performances

+\* Spreading factors 5 and 6 not compatible with SX1261/2.
 ## Reference
 J. Tapparel, O. Afisiadis, P. Mayoraz, A. Balatsoukas-Stimming, and A. Burg, “An Open-Source LoRa Physical Layer Prototype on GNU Radio”